EmbeddedSystemClass/linux_waveform/README.md

-raspberry_waveform
+linux_waveform
 ==================

-Waveform generator for raspberry based on MCP4725
+Waveform generator for Linux based on MCP4716 and MCP3021